-Professor of Politics and International Relations, Graduate School of International Studies; Vice Director of the Institute for Sustainable Development, Korea University (Republic of Korea).
+Professor of Politics and International Relations and Directing Head of International Security Policy Forum, Graduate School of International Studies; Senior Fellow and Steering Committee Member, Institute for Sustainable Development, Korea University; Ph.D.
+(Republic of Korea)

 Dr. Byungki Kim, Professor of Politics and International Relations, Ph.
 D., is Founding Directing Head of International Security Policy Forum at the Graduate School of International Studies, and Vice Director at The Institute for Sustainable Development at Korea University and Visiting Fellow at Global Economic and Financial Research Institute, in whose capacity Prof. Kim brings together makers of foreign policy, public opinion, national security, finance, trade, development and global governance policy at the highest level from around the globe, including the most gifted fellows from Korea and abroad as part of its global leader fellowship program and conducts advanced policy research and training in the relevant field.